- Pushes mesh outward or inward into a spherical shape with settings to control the amount of pinching at the edge of the sphere.

 Pulls vertices along with the movement of the brush to create long, snake-like forms.

-- Snake-hook tended to loose volume along the stroke, with pinch > 0.5 its possible to sculpt shapes without loosing volume
+- The Snake hook brush tends to loose volume along the stroke, with pinch > 0.5 its possible to sculpt shapes without loosing volume.

 - A factor to support grabbing the mesh with rotation following the cursor’s motion.